callumflack/callum-flack-design/example/pages/_posts/the-paradigm-shift-in-website-publishing.md

 ## The new web publishing tools

 > We’re underinvested in developer tooling.
-Industry-wide, there are enormous efficiency gains still to be unlocked—_tools today remain quite primitive._<br>**[Patrick Collison](https://twitter.com/patrickc/status/1100075444962033664?s=12), Stripe CEO**
+Industry-wide, there are enormous efficiency gains still to be unlocked—tools today remain quite primitive.<br>**[Patrick Collison](https://twitter.com/patrickc/status/1100075444962033664?s=12), Stripe CEO**

 <!-- And I don't think it's just a matter of  -->